-Table 5 lists additional land for which the Parks and Recreation Department is responsible, including beautification and resource areas.
-While this land does not provide recreation opportunities, it does provide a visual amenity to the City.
+Table 5 lists additional land for which the Parks and Recreation Department is responsible.
+While beautification areas and resource areas do not provide recreation opportunities, they do provide a visual amenity to the City.
 In addition, these lands affect the maintenance workload.
-The Park and Recreation Department maintains nearly 50 acres of beautification and resource areas.
+The Park and Recreation Department maintains over 40 acres of beautification and resource areas.